-In his Direct Testimony, Department witness Mr. Heinen proposed that the future cost recovery for the Rochester Project, if approved, should be limited "only to the amount of costs that the utility proposed in its petition," and that "the utility would have the burden of proof to show that any costs above the approved level are prudent and why it would be reasonable to recover such costs from ratepayers."337 Mr. Heinen explained that such cost caps are important because "[u]tility cost estimates are used extensively throughout the regulatory process and are relied upon by the Commission, particularly when considering alternatives to a proposed project."338 Mr. Heinen continued by noting that, "Absent cost recovery caps tied to the evidentiary record . . . utilities have little incentive to expend the effort needed to accurately report project costs in regulatory proceedings, nor to ensure that the actual costs are as reasonable as possible."339 Mr. Heinen provided examples of other proceedings in which the Commission had applied such caps, and then recommended that the Commission cap the costs of MERC's distribution costs for the Rochester Project at the Company's estimate in this proceeding-\$44,006,607.340
+301. In his Direct Testimony, Department witness Mr. Heinen proposed that the future cost recovery for the Rochester Project, if approved, should be limited "only to the amount of costs that the utility proposed in its petition," and that "the utility would have the burden of proof to show that any costs above the approved level are prudent and why it would be reasonable to recover such costs from ratepayers."
+Mr. Heinen explained that such cost caps are important because "[u]tility cost estimates are used extensively throughout the regulatory process and are relied upon by the Commission, particularly when considering alternatives to a proposed project."
+Mr. Heinen continued by noting that, "Absent cost recovery caps tied to the evidentiary record . . . utilities have little incentive to expend the effort needed to accurately report project costs in regulatory proceedings, nor to ensure that the actual costs are as reasonable as possible."
+Mr. Heinen provided examples of other proceedings in which the Commission had applied such caps, and then recommended that the Commission cap the costs of MERC's distribution costs for the Rochester Project at the Company's estimate in this proceeding.-\$44,006,607.

-The Department's analysis is sound and its recommendation is reasonable.
+302. The Department's analysis is sound and its recommendation is reasonable.
 Accurate estimates are essential in order for the Commission to ensure that rates are just and reasonable.
+Capping costs at the level estimated in the initial petition will incentivize utilities to ensure that their estimates are reasonable, and to control costs once construction begins.